 We set off on the 5K run, led by one of the women.

-The women were experienced runners, and as I found out they ran regularly and entered races, and I quickly realised I was a bit more unfit than I thought.
-But there was no pressure to keep up or keep going at all.
-They were happy to stop a few times along the way so I could catch my breath and told me the session was more about the social side anyway.
+The women were experienced runners — they ran regularly and entered races — and I quickly realised I was a bit more unfit than I’d thought.
+But there was no pressure to keep up.
+They were happy to stop a few times so I could catch my breath, and told me the session was more about the social side anyway.

-At one point I was laughing because I had so much I wanted to chat about in our conversation, but simply couldn’t get the words out between breaths.
+At one point I was laughing because I had so much I wanted to say, but simply couldn’t get the words out between breaths.

-When we got back, it was hugs all round and congratulations.
-For a group of people I’d met less than an hour ago, it felt very natural.
+When we got back it was hugs all round.
+For a group of people I’d met less than an hour ago, it felt completely natural.

 Coffee after the run

 From there, we headed into Eden Café, where coffee had been pre-ordered for us.
-The space is beautiful – big and airy with floor-to-ceiling windows, but still felt warm and cosy.
-Rustic wooden tables, a huge log burner in the centre with sofas around it, magazines stacked nearby – the area felt like being in a living room.
+It’s a big, airy space but it feels warm — there’s a huge log burner in the centre with sofas around it that makes it feel more like someone’s living room than a café.

-We sat chatting, laughing, relaxing up after the run.
-It already felt like I was sitting with friends rather than people I’d just met.
-One of the women mentioned they were regulars at the sauna and that they’d found ‘their tribe’ here.
-It felt like a wee family, something they looked forward to every week.
+We sat chatting and laughing, and it already felt like I was with friends rather than people I’d met an hour ago.
+One of the women said they’d found their tribe here — something they looked forward to every week.
+Sitting there, I could see why.

 The sauna and cold dips

-There’s one sauna, seating up to eight, and outside, rows of ceramic baths set against a backdrop of trees.
-There are also plunge pods, but the outdoor baths, still with their taps on, added a fun, quirky touch.
+There’s one sauna seating up to eight, and outside, rows of ceramic baths set against a backdrop of trees, plus plunge pods.
+The ceramic baths with their taps still on added a quirky touch I wasn’t expecting.

 The overall experience

-By the time I left, I felt completely energised and calm, but full in a good way.
-Like I’d been away for much longer than just a morning.
-I felt present, refreshed, and ready for the rest of the day.
+By the time I left I felt like I’d been away for much longer than just a morning.
+Present, calm, ready for the rest of the day.

 I’d had my fill of conversation and connection, and was happy to ease into a quieter afternoon.